-Just as the Author Adventures site was about to launch, the news broke that the enormous Elmore Leonard archives was bestowed upon the University of South Carolina Thomas Cooper Library (1322 Greene St, Columbia).
+After the above portion was posted, the news broke that the enormous Elmore Leonard archives was bestowed upon the University of South Carolina Thomas Cooper Library (1322 Greene St, Columbia).
 This was Leonard’s decision following a visit there near the end of his life.
 Read http://www.sc.edu/uofsc/newsreleases/2014/10_elmore_leonard_collection.php#.VE1c6fldV8F,

 and contact the Thomas Cooper Library in advance with any questions about access or future exhibits.